Reasons Why Images Not Loading on Your Website

 Upload those images, refresh your web page, and it should immediately display the files as expected.
 You can also try to delete the image on the server and re-upload it.
 It may seem strange, but we have seen this work more than once.
-Sometimes files get corrupted, so this “delete and replace” method can end up helping.
+Sometimes files get corrupt, so this “delete and replace” method can end up helping.

 The Website Hosting the Images Is Down

 You will typically want to host any images that your site uses on your own server.
 But in some cases, you may be using images that are hosted elsewhere.
 If that site hosting the image goes down, your images are not going to load either.

-Whether an image file is loaded from an external domain or from your own, there is always a chance that there may be a transfer problem for that file when it is first requested by the browser.
-This should not be a common occurrence (if it is, you may need to look for a new hosting provider), but it can happen from time to time.
+Whether an image file is load from an external domain or from your own.
+There is always a chance that there may be a transfer problem for that file when it is first requested by the browser.
+This should not be a common occurrence.
+If it is, you may need to look for a new hosting provider, but it can happen from time to time.

 The unfortunate side of this issue is that there really is nothing you can do about it.
 Since it is a problem outside of your control.
 The good news is that it is a temporary problem that is often resolved pretty quickly.
 For instance, when someone sees a broken-looking page and refreshes it, that alone will often fix the problem and properly load the you are seeing a broken image, refresh the browser to see if perhaps it was just a transmission issue on your initial request.

 A Few Final Notes

-When thinking about images not loading concerns, two things to also be mindful of are the proper use of ALT tags and your website speed and overall performance.
+When thinking about images not loading concerns.
+So, two things to also be mindful of are the proper use of ALT tags.
+Your website speed and overall performance.

 ALT, or “alternate text”, tags are displayed by a browser if an image fails to load.
 They are also an essential component in creating accessible websites that can be used by people with specific disabilities.
 Every inline image on your site should have an appropriate ALT tag.
 Note that pictures applied with CSS do not have this attribute.